 - Is the load correctly secured?

 - Are all the lights undamaged and working correctly?

 - Are the 7 core cable and plug undamaged?

 - Is the correct number plate fitted? (both registration number and style)

 - Is the breakaway cable or secondary coupling undamaged and correctly connected, to a suitable point on the tow bar or towing vehicle?

 - Are the tyre pressures correct and all tyres free from cuts, bulges and with adequate tread, (including the spare)?
-Tyres must have a continuous tread depth of at least 1.60 mm on cars, light vans and trailers, across the centre three-quarters of the width (1mm for other vehicles)
+Tyres must have a continuous tread depth of at least 1.60 mm on cars, light vans and trailers, across the centre three-quarters of the width and all around the circumference.
+(1mm for other vehicles)

 - Are you satisfied that the wheel nuts/bolts are tightened to the correct torque?

 - If required are the mudguards in satisfactory condition and secure?